 5: Patience is a virtue…

 So, you’ve purchased a high value piece and you notice the market is thriving.
-Many investors, even experienced ones, might look for an immediate sale, but I recommend keeping your diamonds for some time, before even thinking about shifting them.
+Many investors, even experienced ones, might look for an immediate sale, but you should think about keeping your diamonds for some time, before even thinking about shifting them.
 Generally speaking, an item is more likely to increase in value over a few years than a few days, therefore try and be patient!